morgan91-bit/TwitterBotResearch/README.md

 #  Minimizing Attack Envelopes for Publicly-Advertised Meetings

-1.<b>TITLE</b>
+1.TITLE

 Minimizing Attack Envelopes for Publicly-Advertised Meetings

 2.<b>RESEARCHERS</b>

 PI: Erik Fredericks

 Research Assistant: Morgan Hamlin

  Advisor: Mary Nuznov

 3.<b>PURPOSE</b>

 This research study will generate a program to scan public social media posts for insecure meeting links (e.g., Zoom, Meet, etc.) and notify the original author that they 	   may have inadvertently posted a meeting fully open to the public, with the intent being to reduce online harassment of individuals.

 <b>Research questions:</b>

 RQ1: Can a program (i.e., bot) successfully discover insecure online meetings?

 RQ2: Can the bot successfully notify the author that their meeting is insecure?

 4. <b>PROCEDURES</b>

 Participant procedures:

 Participant recieves a notification that they may have inadvertently posted an insecure  meeting link on public social media.
 The participant will have the  option to 	"opt-out"  of future contact via a clickable link.

 Time required for each procedure	-	Less than one minute

 Are procedures experimental?	        -	Yes

 Out of pocket costs for participants:	-	None

 5.	<b>RISKS </b>

 Electronic data will be collected and/or stored for this research project.
 As with any use of electronic means to store data, there exists a minimal risk that data could 	  be lost or stolen.

 We will only store:

 1) The total number of insecure links detected

 2) Usernames in the event that the user wishes to "opt-out" of future surveys

-	We will not store meeting IDs or links to meetings, only occurrences.
+3) We will not store meeting IDs or links to meetings, only occurrences.

-6.	<b>POTENTIAL BENEFITS TO YOU </b>
+6.<b>POTENTIAL BENEFITS TO YOU </b>

 The main potential benefit comes from the notification that you posted a possibly insecure meeting.
 This benefit can help prevent your meeting from harassment by those 	 not invited to the meeting.

-7.	<b>POTENTIAL BENEFITS TO SOCIETY</b>
+7.<b>POTENTIAL BENEFITS TO SOCIETY</b>

 The anticipated benefits to society are a reduction in online harassment.

 8.	  <b>VOLUNTARY PARTICIPATION </b>

   Your participation in this research is completely voluntary.

   You do not have to participate.
 You may quit at any time without any penalty to you.

 9. PRIVACY AND CONFIDENTIALITY